English Channel: By swimming

 The sport of Channel swimming traces its origins to the latter part of the 19th century when Captain Matthew Webb made the first observed and unassisted swim across the Strait of Dover, swimming from England to France on 24–25 August 1875 in 21 hours 45 minutes.

 Up to 1927, fewer than ten swimmers (including the first woman, Gertrude Ederle in 1926) had managed to successfully swim the English Channel, and many dubious claims had been made.
 The Channel Swimming Association (CSA) was founded to authenticate and ratify swimmers' claims to have swum the Channel and to verify crossing times.
 The CSA was dissolved in 1999 and was succeeded by two separate organisations: CSA Ltd (CSA) and the Channel Swimming and Piloting Federation (CSPF), both observe and authenticate cross-Channel swims in the Strait of Dover.
 The Channel Crossing Association was also set up to cater for unorthodox crossings.

 The team with the most Channel swims to its credit is the Serpentine Swimming Club in London, followed by the international Sri Chinmoy Marathon Team.

 As of 2023, 1,881 people had completed 2,428 verified solo crossings under the rules of the CSA and the CSPF.
 This includes 24 two-way crossings and three three-way crossings.

-It is governed by International Law as described in Unorthodox Crossing of the Dover Strait Traffic Separation Scheme.
+As the Channel has been the busiest ocean shipping lane in the world for some time, it is governed by International Law as described in Unorthodox Crossing of the Dover Strait Traffic Separation Scheme.
 It states: "[In] exceptional cases the French Maritime Authorities may grant authority for unorthodox craft to cross French territorial waters within the Traffic Separation Scheme when these craft set off from the British coast, on condition that the request for authorisation is sent to them with the opinion of the British Maritime Authorities."

 The fastest verified swim of the Channel was by the Australian Trent Grimsey on 8 September 2012, in 6 hours 55 minutes, beating a swim of 2007.
 The female record is held by Yvetta Hlavacova of Czechia, on 7 hours, 25 minutes on 5 August 2006.
 Both records were from England to France.

 There may have been some unreported swims of the Channel, by people intent on entering Britain in circumvention of immigration controls.
 A failed attempt to cross the Channel by two Syrian refugees in October 2014 came to light when their bodies were discovered on the shores of the North Sea in Norway and the Netherlands.